-Outcomes to be Achieved AIP Requirement Interim Benchmark April 2008 Performance January 2009 Performance Benchmark Achievement 28.
-Cas reloads 12 investigations per worker 63 of 85 (74%) workers and supervisors with more than 12 investigations (as of June 30, 2008) 7 of 58 (12%) workers with more than 12 investigations (as of March 31, 2009) No b.
+Outcomes to be Achieved AIP Requirement Interim Benchmark 9 April 2008 Performance January 2009 Performance Benchmark Achievement 28.
+Cas The caseload of each worker conducting investigations of reports of abuse and/or neglect shall not exceed the MFO standard, which is 1:12 investigations.
+12 investigations per worker 63 of 85 (74%) workers and supervisors with more than 12 investigations (as of June 30, 2008) 7 of 58 (12%) workers with more than 12 investigations (as of March 31, 2009) No b.
 The caseload of each worker providing services to children and families in which the child or children in the family are living in their home shall not exceed 1:15 families.
 15 families per worker 50 of 288 workers (17%) with more than 15 total cases 25 of 272 (9%) workers with c.
 The caseload of each worker providing services to children in placement, including children in Emergency Care and children in any other form of CFSA physical custody, shall not exceed 1:15 children for children in foster care.
 15 children per worker Highest number of cases per worker (Private Agency): 30 Highest number of cases per worker (CFSA): more than 15 total cases Highest number of cases per worker: 21 No d.
 The caseload of each Permanency Specialist shall not exceed 30 children with the goal of adoption/guardianship.
 An implementation assessment shall be completed to determine effectiveness.
 30 children per worker No new data provided.
 No new data provided.
-Unable to Determine; CFSA has discontinued plan to use permanency specialists. e.
+27 Unable to Determine; CFSA has discontinued plan to use permanency specialists. e.
 The caseload of each worker having responsibility for conducting home studies shall not exceed 30 cases.
 30 home studies per worker No new data provided.
-0 of 9 workers with more than 30 cases No
+0 of 9 workers with more than 30 cases 28 No 28